hady-17/maliks_tasks/README.md

 	in, we persist the choice and user id in `shared_preferences`.
 On app startup, `RootPage` respects that flag and only keeps the session if the user opted in.
 Manual logout clears the saved flags.
+- Task creation screen with MVVM architecture:
+	- Role-based permissions for task assignment
+	- Team members: create tasks assigned to themselves (auto-filled)
+	- Managers: can assign tasks to any team member and modify branch/section
+	- Auto-fills: assignee (creator), assigned-to (default to self), branch ID, assigned section
+	- Validates both assignee and assigned-to emails exist in the system

 ## Key files and where to look